okta/okta-idx-java/direct-auth-samples/README.md

 export OKTA_IDX_REDIRECTURI={redirectUri}
 ```

-> :information_source: For root Org AS case, set issuer to https://{yourOktaDomain}
+> :information_source: For root Org AS case, set issuer url to https://{yourOktaDomain}

 Now navigate to http://localhost:8080 in your browser.